Fresh

 Sweetly-delicate and brushed the colour of cotton candy.

-Mulberries and pomegranates, from tree-lined Persian streets where paradise is just a garden on the other side of a wall.
+From a private garden on the other side of a wall.

 Boysenberry; toyish, like candy.